fgeorges/servlex/website/src/install.md

 # org.expath.servlex.trace.content=true
 # Uncomment to set the default charset of requests (if not set in a request)
 # org.expath.servlex.default.charset=UTF-8
+# Uncomment to set the (absolute) location of Saxon config file
+# org.expath.servlex.saxon.config.file=${INSTALL_PATH}/repo/.servlex/saxon.xml
+# Uncomment to set the XSLT version to use for XSLT wrappers
+# org.expath.servlex.saxon.xslt.version=3.0
 ```

 <p></p>